 Jemima, my seven-year-old, has now moved into her bedroom – no electrics, but who needs power when you have ombre fabric!
 Joking aside, she and I are thrilled with the room – it’s been a long time coming, but it’s the perfect mid-way point between ‘little girl’s room’ and ‘big girl’s room”.

 I spent a long time sourcing a fabric that would stand up to some growing up, be fun, and hold out against the odd stain or two.
 I went with Designers Guild Padua in Peony.
-The first two requirements are smashed – the stain resistence is yet to be tested!
+The first two requirements are smashed – the stain resistance is yet to be tested!

 We added in a few treasures that have been picked up on travels over the last few years, a couple of neon baskets for the VIPs (teddies!), and some precious artwork handmade by Jemima.

-As is a well trodden road for us now, we are ‘nearly’ there on this room – electrics will be finished this week (is there an emoji for ‘if not I may very well retrain myself’!?), another blind and mirror will go up and, eventually, I will decided where to put some pictures.
+As is a well trodden road for us now, we are ‘nearly’ there on this room – electrics will be finished this week (is there an emoji for ‘if not I may very well retrain myself’!?), another blind and mirror will go up and, eventually, I will decide where to put some pictures.

 In other news, the picture window for the study is finally in.
 Measuring 2.4m by 2.1m, it was a four-man-job to lift it, and, as luck would have it, I was counted as a man that day when only three showed up – yes, that is just our luck!